 See What You're Missing.

 The peer-reviewed science exists.
 The technology is ready.
-The only question is whether your facility is screening for what it should be.
+The only question is whether your organization is screening for what it should be.